Hui72117105/5304_A3/README.md

 # 、CIFAR10-ResNet-Attention-Multi-Scale-Fusion
 ## Preface
-This project adopts a network based on residual blccks, attention mechanisms, and multi-scale fusion, challenging to achieve a native test set accuracy of 80% on the CIFAR10 dataset with label pollution and nighttime effects.
+This project adopts a network based on residual blocks, attention mechanisms, and multi-scale fusion, challenging to achieve a native test set accuracy of 80% on the CIFAR10 dataset with label pollution and nighttime effects.
 However, the current limit of this model is 69.30%
 ## Dataset
 A series of data enhancements were performed on the modified CIFAR10 dataset, as detailed in the source code.
 ## Network